Table Of Contents

-You may need consider adding a small healthy snack in between meals to speed up your metabolism.
+You may need to consider adding a small healthy snack in between meals to speed up your metabolism.

 Have your bariatric dietitian review your weight loss.
-Download an app like Baritastic and start tracking all of your food intake.
+Download an app like Baritastic and start tracking all of your food consumption.
 Share your food logs with your dietitian and ask him/her to review it and look for areas to improve.